richardgill/tailwind-override/readme.md

 node_modules/.bin/tailwind-override --inputFile myTailwind.css --outputFile tailwindProperties.json
 ```

-You can pass `tailwindProperties.json` as an option to function:
+You can pass `tailwindProperties.json` as an option to the function:

 ```js
 import tailwindProperties from "./tailwindProperties.json";